-S&P 500 posts record high, extending 2019 rally
+S&P 500 posts high, extends 2019 rally; Google falls late

 Volume on U.S. exchanges was 5.81 billion shares, compared to the 6.56 billion average over the last 20 trading days.

-Additional reporting by Shreyashi Sanyal and Amy Caren Daniel in Bengaluru and Sinead Carew in New York; Editing by Tom Brown and James Dalgleish
+Additional reporting by Shreyashi Sanyal and Amy Caren Daniel in Bengaluru and Sinead Carew in New York; Editing by Tom Brown